i10x-ai/getopenpay-go/docs/DeleteInvoiceItemResponse.md

 NewDeleteInvoiceItemResponseWithDefaults instantiates a new DeleteInvoiceItemResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetInvoiceItemId

+`func (o *DeleteInvoiceItemResponse) GetInvoiceItemId() string`

+GetInvoiceItemId returns the InvoiceItemId field if non-nil, zero value otherwise.

+### GetInvoiceItemIdOk

+`func (o *DeleteInvoiceItemResponse) GetInvoiceItemIdOk() (*string, bool)`

+GetInvoiceItemIdOk returns a tuple with the InvoiceItemId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInvoiceItemId

+`func (o *DeleteInvoiceItemResponse) SetInvoiceItemId(v string)`

+SetInvoiceItemId sets InvoiceItemId field to given value.

 ### GetMessage